guardian/apps-rendering-api-models/README.md

     - Set the Target to your branch
     - You must also create a tag for the snapshot release.
 For example, `v0.0.0-2022-10-20-SNAPSHOT`
     - To automatically release the snapshot to `npm`, publish the prerelease
+    - Snapshots are released to the `snapshot` tag on `npm`.
+You can install them with `npm install @guardian/apps-rendering-api-models@snapshot`

 ## How to release to NPM and Sonatype (legacy)